mwangaumuruga/cyberSecurity/README.md

 ### 🎯 Daily Challenges
 - **Hack This Site**
-  A classic platform to test real-world hacking scenarios and problem-solving through logic, web, and app security tasks.
+  A classic platform to test  scenarios and problem-solving through logic, web, and app security tasks.

 ### 🗒️ Writing
 - Maintaining: